 Tender Perennial Salvia

-This group of beauties are hardy only to zone 8, so they do not overwinter in colder areas.
+This group of beauties is hardy only to zone 8, so they do not overwinter in colder areas.
 However, I do buy them at local nurseries where they are readily available and sometimes labeled as annuals.
 They are perfect for the "thriller" or the tallest plant that you place in the center of your container planters.
-The one shown just above called "Black and Blue," is Salvia guarantica, one of my favorites, can sometimes over-winter if it's in a protected spot.
+The one shown just above called "Black and Blue," is Salvia guarantica, one of my favorites, it can sometimes over-winter if it's in a protected spot.

 Another favorite of this tender perennial group is Pineapple Sage or salvia elegans.
 It has beautiful red flowers that bloom in the late summer, and the foliage smells just like fresh pineapple.
 This is another edible sage.
 The leaves can be used to make tea and the flower blossoms can be added to salads or a garnish for desserts.

 Perennial salvias are commonly known as sages.
 However, the opposite is not true.
 For example, the pretty purple blooming plant above is called Russian Sage, but it's not a salvia at all.
 Its scientific name is Perovskia atriplicifolia.
 They are both members of the Lamiaceae, or mint family, so they are more like cousins.
 However, Russian sage is a long blooming perennial, that is also drought tolerant and deer resistant.
 Another good choice for the garden.